Created Grace or Uncreated Light? Answering Lossky’s Objection

 The Aquinas answer: The created lumen gloriae is the soul’s disposition; the uncreated divine essence is the immediate formal object of beatifying union.
 The instrument is created.
 The terminus is not.
 Catholic theology claims union with the essence, which is a stronger claim than Palamite participation in the energies.

 The Rahner answer: The priority of uncreated grace — God’s self-communication as quasi-formal cause — is present in Scripture, the Greek Fathers, and a continuous minority stream of Catholic systematic theology from Petavius to de la Taille.
-Created grace is the soul’s real but secondary creaturely response to a gift that is itself wholly uncreated.
 Lossky’s objection accurately targets the neo-Scholastic inversion; it does not target Catholic theology correctly ordered.

 The Palamas answer: Palamas himself accepted created and uncreated grace as complementary categories.
-The “no created supernatural” thesis is Lossky’s sharpening, not Palamas’s own position.
 The disagreement is real but narrower than the polemical tradition suggests.

 The road is not the fire.
 But the road reaches it — and Catholic theology has always known this, even when its schoolmen failed to say it clearly.